Feature Selection: A Data Perspective: Feature Selection on Conventional Data

-The basic idea of CFS is to use a correlation based heuristic to evaluate the worth of feature subset $\mathcal{F}$:
+The basic idea of CFS~\cite{hall1999feature} is to use a correlation based heuristic to evaluate the worth of a feature subset $\mathcal{S}$:

-where the CFS score shows the heuristic ``merit" of a feature subset $\mathcal{F}$ with $k$ features. $\overline{r_{cf}}$ is the mean feature class correlation and $\overline{r_{ff}}$ is the average feature-feature intercorrelation.
-In Eq.~(\ref{eq:cfsScore}), the numerator indicates the predictive power of the feature set while the denominator shows how much feature redundancy the feature set has.
-The basic idea of CFS is that a good feature subset should have a strong correlation with class labels and themselves are weakly intercorrelated.
-In order to get the feature-class correlation and feature-feature correlation, CFS uses symmetrical uncertainty~\citep{vetterling1992numerical} to estimate the degree of associations between two attributes.
-Since finding the global optimal feature subset is computational prohibitive, CFS adopts a best-search strategy to find a local optimal feature subset.
-At the very beginning, it computes the utility of each feature by considering both feature-class and feature-feature correlation with the symmetrical uncertainty measure.
-It then starts with an empty set and expands the set by the feature with the highest utility until it satisfies some stopping criteria.
+where the CFS score shows the heuristic ``merit" of the feature subset $\mathcal{S}$ with $k$ features. $\overline{r_{cf}}$ is the mean feature class correlation and $\overline{r_{ff}}$ is the average feature-feature correlation.
+In Eq.~(\ref{eq:cfsScore}), the numerator indicates the predictive power of the feature set while the denominator shows how much redundancy the feature set has.
+The basic idea is that a good feature subset should have a strong correlation with class labels and are weakly intercorrelated.
+To get the feature-class correlation and feature-feature correlation, CFS uses symmetrical uncertainty~\cite{vetterling1992numerical}.
+As finding the globally optimal subset is computational prohibitive, it adopts a best-search strategy to find a local optimal feature subset.
+At the very beginning, it computes the utility of each feature by considering both feature-class and feature-feature correlation.
+It then starts with an empty set and expands the set by the feature with the highest utility until it satisfies some stopping criteria. \paragraph{\textbf{Discussion}: Most of the statistical based feature selection methods rely on predefined statistical measures to filter out unwanted features, and are simple, straightforward in nature.
+And the computational costs of these methods are often very low.
+To this end, they are often used as a preprocessing step before applying other sophisticated feature selection algorithms.
+Also, as similarity based feature selection methods, these methods often evaluate the importance of features individually and hence cannot handle feature redundancy.
+Meanwhile, most algorithms in this family can only work on discrete data and conventional data discretization techniques are required to preprocess numerical and continuous variables}